1inch/liquidity-protocol/docs/TechSpec.md

   - MooniswapFactoryGovernance
   - Rewards

-- Module managment is resticted to owner in current version, but in the future 3 options will be available:
+- Module management is restricted to the owner in the current version, but in the future three options will be available:
   - `onlyOwner` (current version)
   - Multisig (planned)
   - Governance (future releases)